Blagmore History, Family Crest & Coats of Arms

 Early History of the Blagmore family

-Another 175 words (12 lines of text) covering the years 1086, 1654, 1729, 1684 and 1720 are included under the topic Early Blagmore History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Blagmore research.
+Another 87 words (6 lines of text) covering the years 1086, 1654, 1729, 1684 and 1720 are included under the topic Early Blagmore History in all our PDF Extended History products and printed products wherever possible.

 Blagmore Spelling Variations